 November 18, 2024

 As a UX researcher, choosing the right research method can make or break your insights.
-Mixed methods research combines quantitative and qualitative approaches to give you a fuller picture of your users' needs and behaviors.
+Mixed methods UX research combines quantitative and qualitative approaches to give you a fuller picture of your users' needs and behaviors.
 But what exactly is it, and how can you use it effectively?
 Let's dive in.

 What is Mixed Methods Research?